Wankanda-143/Algorithm_Interactive_Tool/README.md

 # Algorithm_Interactive_Tool

 This project is developed using HTML, CSS and JavaScript.
 It helps to visualize sorting algorithms and Pathfinding Algoritm.
-It can be viewed here
+It can be viewed here: https://wankanda-143.github.io/Algorithm_Interactive_Tool/

 ## Sorting Agorithm